Devskiller/devskiller-sample-python-calculator/README.md

 There are two kinds of unit tests:

 1. **Candidate tests** - unit tests that are visible for the candidate during the test.
 Should be used to do only the basic verification and help the candidate to understand the requirements.
-Candidate tests WOULD NOT be used to calculate the final score.
+Candidate tests WILL NOT be used to calculate the final score.
 2. **Verification tests** - unit tests that are hidden from the candidate during the test.
-Files containing verification tests would be added to the project after the candidate finishes the test and will be executed during verification phase.
-Verification tests result would be used to calculate the final score.
+Files containing verification tests will be added to the project after the candidate finishes the test and will be executed during verification phase.
+Verification tests result will be used to calculate the final score.

-After candidate finishes the campaign, our platform builds the project posted by the candidate and executes verification tests and static code analysis.
+After candidate finishes the test, our platform builds the project posted by the candidate and executes verification tests and static code analysis.

 ## DevSKiller project descriptor